 Don Jon centers on its titular protagonist, Jon Martello (Joseph Gordon-Levitt), a Jersey boy who is all about his pad, his car, his body, his family, his boys – his girls – his church… and his porn.
 With a life metered out by one-night stands and a lot of pornography, Jon seems content – that is, until he meets The One.

 Her name is Barbara (Scarlett Johansson), and in Jon’s book she is a certified “dime.”
 Only thing is, Barbara’s a traditional Italian catholic girl, raised on romance movie expectations of courtship (a.k.a. no sex, just dating).
-With a unique challenge in front of him, Jon must re-evaluate his personal values, and question whether his metered life and porn obsession are signs of something deeper that needs correcting in his life.
+With a unique challenge in front of him, Jon must re-evaluate his personal values, and question whether his metered life and porn obsession are signs of something deeper that needs correcting.

 The brainchild of writer/director/star Jospeh Gordon-Levitt, Don Jon is a smart, witty and insightful modern romance tale that is as much tailored for the male crowd as it is the female crowd.
 Not only does Gordon-Levitt’s script brim with authenticity in both its insights and accuracy, his directorial instincts are surprisingly sharp and stylized for a first-time feature-film helmer.
 Don Jon (especially its first half) is crafted in a way that offers the viewer an experience that is visually engaging and entertaining – exactly what you want from cinema.